 What medical expenses are tax-deductible?

 - Travel expenses to and from medical treatments.
-For 2019 taxes, the medical travel rate is 20 cents per mile, up from 18 cents per mile in 2018.
+For 2020 taxes, the medical travel rate is 17 cents per mile, down from 20 cents per mile in 2019.

 - Insurance costs, including premiums, co-insurance and co-pays, from already-taxed income.
 This includes the cost of long-term care insurance, up to certain limits based on your age.

 - Uninsured medical expenses, such as an extra pair of eyeglasses or set of contact lenses, false teeth, hearing aids and artificial limbs.